galib0209/Argus/README.md

 Orchestration: Python subprocess module.

-Built with Kashan Khan & Ayushi for the AI Agents Hackathon 2025.
+## Created by Kashan Khan & Ayushi for the AI Agents Hackathon 2025.